 This document has been reproduced exactly as received from the person or organization originating it.
-Points of view or opinions lated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of to the National Criminal Justice Reference Service (NCJRS).
+Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.

-Permission to reproduce this copyrighted material has been granted by Public Domain/LEAA/NIJ
+Permission to reproduce this cepyrighted material has been granted by to the National Criminal Justice Reference Service (NCJRS).

-U.S. Dept. of Justice
+Public Domain/LEAA/NIJ U.S. Dept. of Justice